 Egg donation is considered by law to be voluntary, anonymous and altruistic.
 For its part, the donation contract is based on the principles of gratuity, formality and confidentiality.
 However, compensation to donors for the inconvenience caused is also provided for and envisaged by law.

 We work with a group of healthy donors aged between 18 and 35 and we select the donors according to their physical resemblance to the oocyte recipients.
 We compare the phenotype and physical characteristics of both parties using the colour photos which we ask you for, or that we take when you come to the clinic and the phenotype sheet filled in on the day of the first visit.

-In accordance with the law, Eugin conducts a customised mapping between donor and recipient by trying to achieve the maximum phenotypic and immunological similarity.
+In accordance with the law, Eugin conducts a customised mapping between donor and recipient by trying to achieve the maximum phenotypic and immunological similarity and where necessary, with the blood group as well.
 Egg donation is totally anonymous, but the law allows prospective parents to be provided with general information about the woman donor which does not reveal her identity.

 Today, thanks to the existence of genetic tests, we can perform a mapping between sperm and donor eggs that minimizes the risk of transmitting genetic diseases to the future baby.

 Education, intellectual level, religion, beliefs or physical or psychological abilities are not determining factors; we believe this is all a question of the personal education of the parents along with the social environment, and therefore we do not take them into account when we choose the donors.

 After you have started your hormone treatment, several donors will initiate stimulation and once we consider your endometrium to be ready, we will assign you one of the donors, who coincides with your physical characteristics and we will inform you the day she is ready to carry out the punction.
 This waiting period varies and often depends on the duration of the donors’ stimulation.